Some customer asked me about the following query around their creating system.

 When using private link, the following limitations should be considered.

 In some cases, private link does not meet requirements.
-In this case, we should configure Traffic Manger to match between the region where Traffic Manager routes incoming traffic and database primary region.
+In this case, we should configure Traffic Manger to match the region to which Traffic Manager routes incoming traffic and database primary region.
 The diagram looks like this.

 To achieve this, the following configuration is required.